 - rule (function) A rule function or None.
 Default rule calls build(). - concrete (bool) If True, make this a toplevel model.
 Default False. - ctype (str) Pyomo ctype of the block.
-Default "Block" - default (dict) Default ProcessBlockData config default_arguments Default arguments to use with Property Package
+Default "Block" - default (dict) Default Process-BlockData config

-- initialize (dict) ProcessBlockData config for individual elements.
+- default_arguments Default arguments to use with Property Package - initialize (dict) Process-BlockData config for individual elements.
 Keys are BlockData indexes and values are dictionaries described under the "default" argument above. - idx_map (function) Function to take the index of a BlockData element and return the index in the initialize dict from which to read arguments.
-This can be provided to overide the default behavior of matching the BlockData index exactly to the index in initialize.

-Returns (PropertyInterrogatorBlock) New instance

-class idaes.generic_models.properties.interrogator.properties_interrogator.PropertyInterrog Interrogator Parameter Block Class classmethod define_metadata(obj)
+This can be provided to overide the default behavior of matching the BlockData index exactly to the index in initialize. - Returns (PropertyInterrogatorBlock) New instance - class idaes.generic_models.properties.interrogator.properties_interrogator.PropertyInterrogator Interrogator Parameter Block Class classmethod define_metadata (obj) Set all the metadata for properties and units.

-This class contains the methods and attributes for recording and displaying the properties required by the flow-sheet.
+This class contains the methods and attributes for recording and displaying the properties required by the flowsheet.